 Here are some of examples from our nature hike.

-Example 1: There were leaves scattered across the path.
-We started with a pile of 3 and continued counting to find out how many leaves there were total.
+There were leaves scattered across the path.
+We started with a pile of 3 and continued counting on to find out how many leaves there were total.
 3, 4, 5, 6.

-Example 2: We found a tree full of berries.
-We imagined we had a basket with 5 berries in it.
-We needed 10 berries.
-We used counting on to find out how many more we needed.
+We found a tree full of berries.
+We imagined we had a basket with 5 berries in it, but we needed 10 berries.
+My girls used counting on to find out how many more we needed.
 5, 6, 7, 8, 9, 10.

 For more information about counting on, including a detailed explanation, please see Math Homework 101: Counting On.